 Life Insurance options available to expatriates

-Life Insurance: Some Options for Expatriates
+Life Insurance: Options available to Expatriates

 1. Australian Life Insurance

-Obtaining life insurance cover for Australian expatriates from Australian insurers is usually possible except in situations where the country of residence is considered unduly "risky" - with insurers often relying on the country travel warnings issued by the Australian government to make this judgement.
-We have noticed over the years a growing preparedness by some Australian insurers to accept expatriate coverage on very reasonable terms.
-We certainly believe that coverage by Australian insurers, on the correct basis, is usually the most appropriate and cost effective course for Australian expats and should be the first option pursued.
+Obtaining life insurance cover for Australian expatriates from Australian insurers is usually possible except in situations where the country of residence is considered unduly "risky" - with insurers often relying on the country travel warnings issued by the Australian Government (Department of Foreign Affairs and Trade - DFAT) to make this judgement.

 2. "Host" Country Life Insurance